 10. Reykjavik, Iceland

 If you’re hoping to travel during the off-season, Reykjavik in Iceland is a wonderful choice.
-Between November and February is when this destination really shines, with the Northern Lights being most prevalent.
+Between November and February, this destination really shines, with the Northern Lights most prevalent.
 Reykjavik is known for its age-friendly infrastructure and services, accessible transportation, outdoor spaces and cultural activities.